KDE/digikam-doc/setup_application/metadata_settings.rst

 Views Settings
 --------------

-These settings allows to customize the metadata contents displayed in Exif, Makernotes, Iptc, XMP, and Exiftool viewers from the right sidebar.
+These settings allows to customize the metadata contents displayed in Exif, Makernotes, IPTC, XMP, and ExifTool viewers from the right sidebar.
 For more details see :ref:`this section <metadata_view>` from the manual.

 .. figure:: images/setup_metadata_views.webp
     :alt: